wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 The following considerations are out-of-scope for this document:

-1. Apart from privacy, the primary consideration for choosing a DP policy and calibrating it for an application is "utility".
-Intuitively, the more noise is added, the stronger the DP guarantee, but adding too much noise can reduce the veracity of the result.
-This document provides no guidance for this selection process.
+1. DP policies have a few parameters that need to be tuned in order to meet the privacy/utility tradeoff required by the application.
+This document provides no guidance for this process.

 1. This document describes a particular class of narrowly-scoped DP policies.
    Other, more sophisticated policies are possible.
 [TODO: Add citations.]